juhp/hwk/README.md

 ### stack
-Installing by stack is better if you do not have a system ghc and/or system/global Haskell libraries installed.
+Installing by stack is better if you do not have a system ghc and/or global system Haskell libraries installed.

 Alternatively to install by hand: run `stack install`, and then run it with `stack exec hwk ...` using the same resolver,